romeerez/orchid-orm/docs/src/guide/migration-commands.md

 ```

 This will create a single migration file with all the tables and columns.

-If `appCodeUpdater` is configured in `rake-db` config file, it will also generate project files.

 Currently, it supports generating code to create: